-Nermien Riad founded Coptic Orphans in 1988 after a visit to Egypt, her childhood home.
+Nermien founded Coptic Orphans in 1988 after a visit to Egypt, her childhood home.
 She found a country struggling with widespread poverty and decided to make a difference.
 She began by taking care of 45 girls in a Cairo orphanage with the help of family and friends.
 She worked as a volunteer for 12 years before becoming the Executive Director in 2000.
-She holds a Master’s degree in Public Administration a Bachelor’s degree in Electrical Engineering both from Polytechnic Virginia Institute.
-She has worked for the Federal Government for 17 years with the US Department of State and the Internal Revenue Service.
-In recognition of her work, Nermien was selected by the National Council of Nonprofits as a delegate for the nonprofit congress.
+She holds a Master’s degree in Public Administration and a Bachelor’s degree in Electrical Engineering, both from Polytechnic Virginia Institute.
+She worked for the Federal Government for 17 years with the US Department of State and the Internal Revenue Service.
+In recognition of her work, Nermien was selected by the National Council of Nonprofits as a delegate for the Nonprofit Congress.
 She is also the recipient of the United Nations Association of the National Capital Area Community Human Rights award.
-Nermien is married with two children who are also very committed to the betterment of Egypt.
+Nermien is married with two children who are also committed to the betterment of Egypt.

-Mark Nakhla a Sudanese born Copt who holds a special place in his heart for Coptic Orphans since he was orphaned himself at the tender age of 1 year old.
+Mark Nakhla a Sudanese-born Copt who holds a special place in his heart for Coptic Orphans since he was orphaned himself at the tender age of 1 year old.
 He gives glory to God that he was able to grow up in a loving environment that made him the successful man he is today.
 He graduated from the University of Khartoum’s School of Management with a Bachelor’s degree in Science.
 During the same time he also sat on the Board of the Khartoum University Christian Association.
-He worked with Citibank as a Treasury and liability management department head.
-He later moved to England where he joined Golden Eagle International, at this time he had started his relationship with Coptic Orphans as a sponsor.
+He worked with Citibank as a Treasury and Liability Management department head.
+He later moved to England where he joined Golden Eagle International when he started his relationship with Coptic Orphans as a sponsor.
 A few years later, he moved to Canada and started work with the Royal Bank of Canada as a Senior Account Manager.
 He was approached by Nermien Riad to start the Canada office in 2001 and has been a board member ever since.
-Mark now has his own real estate business with Century 21.
-He lives in Toronto Canada with his wife and has two beautiful girls.
+Mark now has his own real estate business with RE/MAX.
+He lives in Toronto, Canada with his wife and has two beautiful girls and two handsome boys.

 Rhonda Farag was first introduced to Coptic Orphans after attending a church presentation in Australia.
 Since then she has been committed to spreading the word about this organization throughout Australia.
 She was born and raised in Egypt and graduated from Cairo University School of Pharmacy.
 She moved to Australia in 1996 where she has worked as a Pharmacist.
 Rhonda is a member of the Pharmaceutical Society of Australia, Pharmacy Board of Australia, and the Australian Association of Hospital Pharmacists.
 Rhonda and her husband live in Australia and have two beautiful daughters.